siddhartharelies/adventskalender-diy/README.md

 - Jede Türe wird erst durch Eingabe eines Kennwort geöffnet und beinhaltet ein Rätsel.
 - Each door can only be opened by entering a password and contains a puzzle.
 ---
 - Das Lösungswort des Rätsels ergibt das Kennwort zur Öffnung der nächsten Türe.
-Das Lösungswort kann in deutsch und in englisch eingegeben werden.
+Das Lösungswort kann in deutsch oder in englisch eingegeben werden.
 - The solution word of the puzzle becomes the password for opening the next door.
 The solution word can be entered in German or in English.
 ---
 - Ob die Lösung richtig ist, kann vorab getestet werden.